 “The person with creative literacy — a basic understanding of the mental, emotional, and sociological tools used for creative thought and communication — is able to find purpose and apply meaning to her world rather than having meaning handed down and purpose assigned to her.”
 Dustin Timebrook

 The workshops enable young refugees to express themselves in a fun and dynamic way, as well as reflect upon their experiences and challenging circumstances.
 The exhibitions allow these stories to be shared and acts as a powerful, visual resource in the camp and UK schools.
+My Art

 We strongly believe Creative learning is integral to all young people’s social and emotional development.
 Art celebrates and values the individual.
 This is particularly important for displaced people trying to reclaim their sense of identity and purpose that has been lost in the abyss of war and suffering.